 First a fractal approximation is calculated from the watermarked image, which generates a cover close to the original one.
-Finally the cover is decoded according to the modulation rules (e.g. a positive pixel is supposed to carry a one valued bit, and a negative pixel a zero valued bit).
+Finally the cover is decoded according to the modulation rules (e.g. a positive pixel is supposed to carry a one valued bit, and a negative pixel a zero valued bit, thanks to the modulation done in embedding).
 The crucial point is that most geometric transformations on the watermarked image are also transferred to the cover: the mark is not lost but the noise has to be correctly positioned with respect to the cover before applying XOR.

-Therefore, some additional bits called 'resynchronisation bits' are added to the useful message bits in order to allow a self and blind resynchronisation of samples via two procedures: one for global geometric distortions (rotation and rescaling) based on FFT properties of periodic signals, one for local geometric distortions based on block-matching.
+Therefore, some additional bits called 'resynchronization bits' are added to the useful message bits in order to allow a self and blind resynchronisation of samples via two procedures: one for global geometric distortions (rotation and rescaling) based on FFT properties of periodic signals, one for local geometric distortions based on block-matching.
 Then the watermark can be decrypted and the message rebuilt.

-3. OPTIMIZATION FOR EMB EDDED PROCESSOR
+3. OPTIMISATION FOR EMBEDDED PROCESSOR